 1. Budget your time, energy, and resources.

 Coming out of college, we know you’re probably working with a limited budget – and that’s totally ok.
 Be honest with how much you’d like to spend on your space and allocate the appropriate amount for items you know you need.
 Don’t waste your money on things you can do on your own, like painting, building and installing furniture!
+In this bedroom, light and dark distressed wood, botanical accents, and a copper chair exude effortless vintage chic vibes.

 2. Start with the basics.